pforret/jekyll.forret.com/_posts/2021/2021-04-25-bashew-tricks-env-bash.md

 How does this work?
 Let's take [splashmark](https://github.com/pforret/splashmark) as an example.

 1. the `$HOME/.basher/cellar/bin/splashmark/.env`[^b] contains the Unsplash and Pixabay API keys that the script needs to search for/download images
-2. I have a symlink `sm_github` -> `splashmark.sh` and the `sm_github.env` file contains all the settings specific for my Github images: width, height, font-size ...
+2. I have a symlink `sm_github` -> `splashmark.sh` and the `sm_github.env` file contains all the settings specific for my GitHub images: width, height, font-size ...
 3. for certain projects like [Every country in the world in 1 (Unsplash) photo](https://blog.forret.com/2021/02/14/every-country-in-the-world-in-1-unsplash-photo/) I can create a .env file in the project's image folder and save the settings for those images.
 4. I could have separate .env files for separate symlinked aliases.